Small Mass Limit of a Langevin Equation on a Manifold: Existence of the Zero Mass Limit

 \subsection{Acknowledgments}

 The authors are grateful to K. Gaw\c edzki, P. Grzegorczyk, X.-M. Li, A. McDaniel for stimulating discussions.
+We thank an editor of AHP for pointing out several references.
 The research of JW was supported in part by US NSF Grant DMS-131271.
 A part of his work on this article was supported by US NSF Grant DMS-1440140 while he was in residence at the Mathematical Sciences Research Institute in Berkeley during the Fall 2015 semester.